ap0/gb-sublime/README.md

 writing template to /home/adam/.gb-sublime-project.template...
 ```

 Modify this to your liking, then run `gb project` again and it will use that template.

+## Contributing

+Hack on this, make it better, submit PRs.